You should visit the prehistoric caves of Ongna if you're interested in the prehistoric paintings, the offbeat places and the old legends.

 How to reach Ongna caves

 The Ongna cave is around 70 KM from Raigarh City.
-It is well connected with motor-able road.
+It is well connected with a motorable road.
 You have to walk around 1 KM through the vegetation and stones.
-I’ll suggest taking a local help, otherwise it will be difficult to locate the cave behind the trees and few turnings.
+I’ll suggest taking a local help.
+Otherwise, it will be difficult to locate the cave behind the trees and few turnings.
 I have been told by village elders that their ancestors used to come down from sky at every night to this place since thousands of years.